Roger Sherman (Maine politician)

-Roger L. Sherman is an American politician, farmer and schoolteacher from Hodgdon, Maine.
-Sherman is a former Republican member of the Maine House of Representatives and Maine Senate.
-Sherman served in the Maine Legislature from 1998 to 2016.
+Roger L. Sherman (October 7, 1940 – July 14, 2024) was an American politician, farmer and schoolteacher from Hodgdon, Maine.
+Sherman was a Republican member of the Maine House of Representatives and Maine Senate.
+Sherman served in the Maine Legislature from 1998 to 2018.

-Sherman graduated with a B.A. from the now-defunct Ricker College in Houlton, a master's degree in chemistry from the University of New Hampshire, and a Juris Doctor degree from the University of Maine School of Law.
-He was born, raised and lives in Hodgdon, Maine.
+Sherman graduated with a B.A. from the now-defunct Ricker College in Houlton, a master's degree in chemistry from the University of New Hampshire, and a Juris Doctor from the University of Maine School of Law.
+He was born, raised and lived in Hodgdon, Maine.

 Sherman served as vice-chair of the rural caucus as a state representative.
 As a state senator, Sherman served on the Criminal Justice and Public Safety; Agriculture, Conservation and Forestry; and Judiciary committees, as well as the sub-committees on Elections, and Children and Families.